 - Depending on rainfall and soil moisture, each plant shall be given up to 15 litres of water once per month for the first 12 months into the post translocation program or as appropriate (higher frequency may be required in drier periods and lower in the wet season).
 The watering regime should be staggered down over months 13 to 24 so that plants are sufficiently hardened off to local conditions at the end of a two (2) year period. - A soil moisture meter should be used to determine water requirements within the recipient site. - Plants shall be given an appropriate growth stimulant at least monthly until new signs of growth are clearly visible. - When Cycads begin to show signs of growth, they should be sprayed thoroughly with a systemic insecticide (e.g. Crown or Confidor) to reduce insect attack.
-These systemic insecticides should be applied at a high concentration (e.g. 5 ml Crown per 9 L of water; 10 ml Confidor per 9 litres of water)9. - Plants will be checked for insect attack at least fortnightly for the first six (6) months of the post translocation program and then as required (min. monthly inspections).
-If pest attack is observed, particularly on new growth, plants will be managed accordingly. - Plants will be checked within 1-2 weeks following a high rainfall event to mitigate against severe insect attack (particularly around the Cycad base)10. - Plants should be treated with an appropriate fungicide once a month for the first 6-12 months and then as required for the next 12 months. - Plants will be checked for signs of rot and/or pest intrusion into the base and subterranean base at least fortnightly for the first six months of the post translocation program and then as required (min. monthly inspections).
-If rot or pest intrusion is observed, plants will be managed with appropriate fungicides and pesticides accordingly. - The pH levels around a sample of salvaged Cycads will be checked at least monthly for the first six (6) months to ensure soil chemistry is optimal. - Application rates of all horticultural treatments (including watering) will be recorded on a pro-forma (hard copy or electronic) for each site visit.
-Any observations such as rot and/or additional ameliorative measures undertaken on specific plants shall also be recorded on the pro-forma during each visit. - The pro-forma data will be entered into an appropriate database such as excel with copies sent to the Specialist Ecologist on a monthly basis.
-This will allow for data migration into the larger program management tool maintained by a specialist ecologist.
+These systemic insecticides should be applied at a high concentration (e.g. 5 ml Crown per 9 L of water; 10 ml Confidor per 9 litres of water). - Plants will be checked for insect attack at least fortnightly for the first six (6) months of the post translocation program and then as required (min. monthly inspections).
+If pest attack is observed, particularly on new growth, plants will be managed accordingly. - Plants will be checked within 1-2 weeks following a high rainfall event to mitigate against severe insect attack (particularly around the Cycad base). - Plants should be treated with an appropriate fungicide once a month for the first 6-12 months and then as required for the next 12 months.